jymcheong/SysmonResources/6. Sample Data/stage2/run payloads/Running rundll32 Allthethings.dll (Type 1)/README.md

 Next, even if it is common that such rundll32 loads (which is honestly bad), **how many of such DLLs (we know it is a DLL even if it is named as doc) make network connections?** **So even without the ability to tell true destination, the Sysmon network connection events are still useful.**

-### Hypothesis
+## Questions
-So the focus now becomes (without using analytics jargons or brand specific queries): "**What are the rare rundll32 cmdlines that create process(es) that make outbound network connections?**".
+**What are the rare rundll32 cmdlines that create process(es) that make outbound network connections?**".

-Think of it another way is we are asking questions that "spans" across two tactical groups (Run payload & External/Internal Command & Control).
-So instead of writing a specific rule/query for each & every windows tools abuse (of course we should if we can), the machine analytics approach surfaces such unknowns & let's you put a 'label' to it.
+Think of it another way, ask questions that "spans" across two tactical groups (Run payload & External/Internal Command & Control).
+So instead of writing a specific rule/query for each & every windows tools abuse (of course we should if we can), the machine analyses & highlights unknowns & let's you put a 'label' to it.

-### Other Reference(s)
+## Other Reference(s)
 [https://car.mitre.org/wiki/CAR-2014-03-006](https://car.mitre.org/wiki/CAR-2014-03-006)